Nigerian applicants · Commonwealth of Australia

 Where do Nigerian applicants typically file the Skills in Demand visa (subclass 482)?+

-Applicable consular post in origin country.
+a Commonwealth of Australia consulate or visa application centre in your country of residence.
 Specific intake (online portal, biometrics centre, or in-country lodgement) is determined by Department of Home Affairs — confirm the current intake channel on the primary source linked above before filing.

 Do Nigerian applicants need a tourist visa for Commonwealth of Australia as well?+